 Tuesday we traveled to a Dole plantation to learn more about how bananas are grown.

 Bananas grow in blue bags to protect them from the bugs and to maintain temperature and humidity.
 Apparently the bananas grown without the blue bags aren't at all pretty.
+We practiced putting the blue bags on the bananas and marking them with the colored tags that are used to help with inventory and planning.

 First though, we got a talk about how the banana plant is propagated.
 Everything in the story had to do with the number three, which was actually pretty funny after a while.
 So here is the banana plant which was used to show us the process.
 Bananas today are not only monoculture crops, but also clones.